Backyard Wildlife Color of the Week: RED

 Only a few female North American songbirds sing, but the female Northern Cardinal does, and often while sitting on the nest.
 This may give the male information about when to bring food to the nest.
 Cardinals don’t migrate or molt into a dull plumage.
 (Photo: Stan Lewis)

-Tags: Birds, Certified Wildlife Habitat, Garden for Wildlife Month, ladybugs, National Wildlife Photo Contest
+Tags: birds, Certified Wildlife Habitat, Garden for Wildlife, insects, National Wildlife Photo Contest